 But to become more effective, managers must assume more complicated skills.

-To grow and become a better manager and leader, there are two paths you can take:
+To become an effective manager, there are two paths you can take:

 Path 1: You can take the long path like I did, accumulating knowledge and experience over decades while making hundreds of mistakes.

-Path 2: Or you can leverage a proven management system taught by someone who has spent more than two decades learning and adapting to build winning teams.
+Path 2: Or you can leverage a proven management system taught by someone who has spent more than two decades building winning teams.

-Leadership Essentials is a 12-week program that provides you with a better way to grow as a manager.
+Leadership Essentials is a 12-week program that provides a clear path for you to grow as a manager.
 We attack every myth, misnomer, stereotype, and mistake that plagues managers in every industry.

-Each week you will develop skills to evaluate, build, hire and coach elite teams with winning cultures.
-Every lesson builds on previous concepts, combining knowledge, practice and feedback to allow you to absorb and apply the material.
+Each week you will develop skills to evaluate, build, hire and coach teams with winning cultures.
+Every lesson builds on previous concepts, combining knowledge, practice, and feedback to allow you to absorb and apply the material.

-You will receive videos and participant guides each week to learn and apply your new knowledge to practical experience.
-I give you the management tools, checklists and guides that will aid you in conversations with your team.
+You will receive weekly videos and action guides to help you apply your new knowledge with practical experience.
+I give you the management tools, checklists, and guides to assist your conversations with teammates.

-This is the program I wish I had when starting out in my first manager role.
+This is the program I wish I had when I accepted my first manager role.

 However, if you are someone who expects results without putting in effort, this is not a “quick fix” program.

-Becoming a better leader requires a desire to improve and willingness to put in the work.
+Growing as a leader requires a willingness to put in the work.

-If you own a business that has or will have employees, are a new manager, are a manager with a team struggling to succeed or you want to become a better leader – Leadership Essentials is for you.
+If you are a manager responsible for a team struggling to succeed or you simply want to become a better leader of people – Leadership Essentials is for you.